zgdxsupremo/easemyride/README.md

-# 🚗 EaseMyRide — Cab Booking Platform MVP
+# 🚗 RideOnDemand — Cab Booking Platform MVP

-**EaseMyRide** is a production-quality, high-converting Indian cab-booking platform MVP built with **Vanilla HTML5, CSS3, and modern Vanilla JavaScript (ES6)** on the frontend and **Google Apps Script + Google Sheets** as the lightweight backend and live database.
+**RideOnDemand** is a production-quality, high-converting Indian cab-booking platform MVP built with **Vanilla HTML5, CSS3, and modern Vanilla JavaScript (ES6)** on the frontend and **Google Apps Script + Google Sheets** as the lightweight backend and live database.

 ---